abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction.rst

 ..  only:: draft

-    In this chapter, we introduce *Constraint Programming* (CP) and present the content of this manual.
+    In this chapter, we introduce *Constraint Programming* (CP) and the *or-tools* library and its core principles.
+We also present the content of this manual.
-    We also introduce the *or-tools* library and its core principles.

 ..  rubric:: Overview:

 ..  only:: draft

-    This chapter is divided in three parts.
-First, we introduce Constraint Programming by looking at a real solving process done by our CP solver.
+    The chapter is divided in three parts.
+First, we introduce Constraint Programming by looking at a solving process done by our CP solver.
 Along the way, we will try to define Constraint Programming and show some practical problems where CP stands out.
 A little bit of theory will lay the foundations for the whole manual.
-    Second, we introduce a simple strategy (the *three-stage method*) that can help you when confronted with a problem to solve.
-You will see this method applied again and again in this manual.
+    Second, we introduce a simple strategy (the *three-stage method*) that can help us when confronted with a problem to solve.
+This method will be applied repeatedly in this manual.
 Another recurrent idea in this manual is to be aware of tradeoffs.
 This idea is the key to successful optimization and well worth a whole section.
-    Finally, we outline the general principles of the library and tell you where to find what in this manual.
+    Finally, we outline the general principles of the library and detail the content of this manual.

 ..  rubric:: Prerequisites: